digicatapult/helm-charts/charts/wasp-routing-service-v2/README.md

 ### Attribution

-This chart is derived form the [Bitnami chart template](https://github.com/bitnami/charts/tree/main/template) which is licensed under the Apache v2.0 License:
+This chart is adapted from The [charts]((https://github.com/bitnami/charts)) provided by [Bitnami](https://bitnami.com/) which are licensed under the Apache v2.0 License which is reproduced here:

 ```
 Licensed under the Apache License, Version 2.0 (the "License");